Skip to content

 ToolDescription

-memory_searchFull-text search.
+notes_searchFull-text search.
 Returns top result with full content, summaries for rest.

-memory_grepSubstring or regex search.
+notes_grepSubstring or regex search.
 For exact strings, code identifiers, and patterns.

-memory_readRead memory by ID.
+notes_readRead note by ID.
 Returns separate blocks: metadata, content, links.

-memory_removeDelete a memory by ID.
+notes_removeDelete a note by ID.

-memory_search, memory_grep, and memory_list accept optional parameters:
+notes_search, notes_grep, and notes_list accept optional parameters:

 • tag — array of glob patterns matched against tags with AND logic (e.g. ["rxjs", "typescript"])

-• type — memory type filter (e.g. "file", "snippet")
+• type — note type filter (e.g. "file", "snippet")

 • limit — max results (default 20 for search/grep, 100 for list)